Under the Sun: Celeste Winders, advocate for special needs kids

 You’re on the School District’s new Equity and Inclusion Task Force, and you have a Facebook group for parents of special needs kids.
-How did you become involved?
+How did you become involved in this?

 I have two boys with Individualized Education Plans (IEPs), and my children are my number one priority.
 I worked in Special Education on the other side of the table for over 15 years at the Sonoma Developmental Center (SDC), developing and implementing IEP goals.
 If I see that the checks and balances are not happening with my own kids, I get frustrated.
 My mom worked at the SDC, so they’re people I’ve known my whole life.
-I’ve always been a vocal advocate for making sure that they are a part of the community and are not seen as an “other.”
-With these folks you can see their challenges.
+I’ve always been a vocal advocate for making sure that those with differences feel part of the community and are not seen as an “other.”
+With the folks I served at SDC you can see their challenges.
 With kids like mine, their disabilities are invisible, so they’re often misunderstood.
 People say, “That woman needs to deal with her kid in the store,” when the truth is, the kid may be overloaded.

 What are the pros and cons of being a special needs advocate in Sonoma?

-My oldest boy has ADHD, and learning disabilities that impact reading and writing.
+He has ADHD, and learning disabilities that impact reading and writing.
 He also has anxiety.
 That’s hard to explain; some people roll their eyes and say, “Get over it.
 Make him go to school.”
-What they don’t see is the child that sits on the floor of the closet, who can’t sleep, who needs wax or clay in his hands to get through the day.
+What they don’t see is the child that sits in the closet, who can’t sleep, who needs wax or clay in his hands to get through the day.
 Likewise, they don’t see the kid who leads nature hikes, stands in the creek and tells you everything about what makes it healthy, and finds dragonflies hatching where others never noticed.

 So ADHD is a gift in a way.